 - Prepare a list of questions that you may like to ask the interviewer

-- Understand the selection process that would be followed
+- Understand the selection process that an employer would follow

-- Dress code if any for the process.
-It is normally safe to be formally dressed
+- Dress code, if any, for the process.
+The best option is to be formally dressed

 - Any other information that the recruiter is aware of which would be useful to the candidate